PPgp/bayesTFR/README.md

 In summary, the way to control the smoothness of the estimated median, is to balance the standard deviation of the model and the data.
 If we want a smoother median, we should avoid extreme low standard deviation estimates in the data (*in the current code, the measurement error standard deviation is not allowed to be smaller than half of the absolute value of bias*), and if we want to avoid over-confidence in model, we should set the minimum of the model standard deviation.

-Anyone interested in this part could email me for details.
+Anyone interested in this part could email prliu@uw.edu for details.

-## More to come
-- Email prliu@uw.edu for requirements